-12. There are no -
+13. There are no -

 - a.
-Violations or possible violations of budget ordinances, provisions of contracts and grant agreements, laws or regulations including those pertaining to adopting and amending budgets, tax or debt limits, and any related debt covenants whose effects should be considered for disclosure in the financial statements or as a basis for recording a loss contingency, or for reporting on noncompliance. - b.
-We are not aware of any pending or threatened litigation, claims, or assessments or unasserted claims or assessments that are required to be accrued or disclosed in the financial statements in accordance with Financial Accounting Standards Board (FASB) Statement No. 5 (or which would affect federal or state award programs), and we have not consulted a lawyer concerning litigation, claims, or assessments, other than the case of Citizens for Rule of Law, et al. v.
-Senate Committee on Rules and Administration, et al., No. A08-1343 (Minn.
-App.
-2009), in which appellants seek repayment by members of the Senate of a portion of the per diem expense reimbursements paid to them since January 2007.
-Appellants' case was dismissed by the district court on May 30, 2008.
-It has not yet been scheduled for oral argument in the Court of Appeals.
-If the appeal is successful, it may result in a return of money to the Senate and payment by the Senate of a portion of appellants' costs of litigation. - c.
+Violations or possible violations of budget ordinances, provisions of contracts and grant agreements, laws or regulations, including those pertaining to adopting and amending budgets, tax or debt limits, and any related debt covenants whose effects should be considered for disclosure in the financial statements or as a basis for recording a loss contingency, or for reporting on noncompliance. - b.
+We are not aware of any pending or threatened litigation, claims, or assessments or unasserted claims or assessments that are required to be accrued or disclosed in the financial statements in accordance with Financial Accounting Standards Board (FASB) Statement No. 5, and we have not consulted a lawyer concerning litigation, claims, or assessments. - c.
 Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by FASB Statement No. 5. - d.
-Reservations or designation of fund equity that were not properly authorized and approved. - 13.
-The Minnesota State Senate has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral. - 14.
-The financial statements properly classify all funds and activities. - 15.
-We understand that, as part of your audit, you prepared adjusting journal entries and acknowledge that we have reviewed and approved those entries and understand the impact on the financial statements. - 16.
-We understand that you prepared the trial balance for use during the audit and that your preparation of the trial balance was limited to formatting the information in the Minnesota State Senate's general ledger into a working trial balance. - 17.
-We understand that, as part of your audit, you prepared the draft financial statements and related notes from the trial balance.
-We have designated a competent employee to oversee your services and have made all management decisions and performed all management functions.
-We have reviewed, approved, and accepted responsibility for those financial statements and related notes.
+Reservations or designation of fund equity that were not properly authorized and approved. - 14.
+The Minnesota State Senate has complied with all aspects of contractual agreements that would have a material effect on the financial statement in the event of noncompliance. - 15.
+The financial statements properly classify all funds and activities. - 16.
+In regards to the nonattest services performed by you listed below, we have 1) made all management decisions and performed all management functions; 2) designated an individual with suitable skill, knowledge, or experience to oversee the services; 3) evaluated the adequacy and results of the services performed, and 4) accepted responsibility for the results of the services. - a.
+Financial statement preparation - b.
+Adjusting journal entries - c.
+Trial balance formatting from general ledger data

-Virchow, Krause & Company, LLP Page 4
+Baker Tilly Virchow Krause, LLP Page 4